Change of Status TO F-1 (student): (The Application Procedure)

 To change your status to F-1 from within the U.S., please submit the following documents to Center for Global Engagement:

-Original Form I-20, signed which you will receive from the Center for Global Engagement.
-(You will not get this I-20 back; Keep another original for yourself)
+- Original Form I-20: signed which you will receive from the Center for Global Engagement.
+(You will not get this I-20 back; but, keep another original for yourself)

 It is the obligation of the student to have all the requested materials and to check uscis.gov for the most up-to-date information regarding forms, instructions, and fees.